 A doorbell is a signalling device comprising a transformer, chime and a push button.
-It is a security device that signals us with the presence of a visitor.
-When a visitor presses the push button, the chime rings inside the house to inform you that someone is around.
+It is a security device that signals users when a visitor is at the front door.
+When the visitor presses the push button, the chime rings inside the house to alert users.

 In 1817, a Scottish inventor, William Murdoch, invented the first mechanized doorbell that operates on a system of pipes and compressed air.

 As technology improved, Joseph Henry invented an electric doorbell in 1831.
 These modern doorbells use a push button to work, they also use intercoms and video cameras to increase security.